jebamania/neural-network-challenge-1/README.md

 3. Describe two real-world challenges that you would take into consideration while building a recommendation system for student loans.
 Explain why these challenges would be of concern for a student loan recommendation system.

+## My process
+### Tuning
+I spent most of my time on the hyperparameter tuning.
+After letting the tuning run and getting a pretty high training score, the test score hardly moved.

+Perhaps I need to look at different hyperparameter, but it was dissapointing to have such little improvement.